Siddhesh7007/220554837_Resit_Cloud_Computing/README.txt

 2. Move the downloaded .csv files into a particular folder and copy the location of the respective files.

-3. Open the "Code - 220518655_CSC8634_Cloud_computing.ipynb" file in jupyter Notebook and give the location of the .csv datasets in the python code cell 2.
+3. Open the "Code - Resit_Cloud_Computing.ipynb" file in jupyter Notebook and give the location of the .csv datasets in the python code cell 2.
    The code looks like below.
    Edit the location between the double quotes ("").